freepius/asVoyage-website/README.md

 ------------

 - Any flavor of PHP 5.4 or above should do
-- PHP extension : Fileinfo, GD
+- PHP extension : Fileinfo, GD, Exif
 - [optional] PHPUnit 3.5+ to execute the test suite (phpunit --version)

 External libraries used